Fantom-Factory/afxStarLord/README.md

 ## Usage

-StarLord is distributed as a standalone (Fantom) application - just unzip it.
+StarLord is distributed as a standalone (Fantom) application - just [download it from GitHub](https://github.com/Fantom-Factory/afxStarLord/releases) and unzip it.

 Install an LSP Client feature / plugin into your favourite IDE / text editor and configure it to use the unzipped `afxStarLord` Fantom app.
 Some example text editor configurations are given below.